ChainMovers/suibase/docs/src/how-to/integration.md

 testnet start
 ```

-_Currently Walrus is only avaiable on Testnet, so the examples here a for Testnet only, but feel free to adjust the commands and paths according to your target environment._
+_Currently Walrus is only available on Testnet, so the examples here a for Testnet only, but feel free to adjust the commands and paths according to your target environment._

 Next step is to supply Suibase wallet configuration to Walrus or Walrus Site Builder this way: